CDCgov/phdi-azure/docs/execution-guide.md

 1. If this is NOT your first time accessing Azure Cloud Shell, confirm that you're in Bash mode by checking that the dropdown in the top left under the "Microsoft Azure" header has "Bash" selected.
 1. Then in the terminal, type the command `az login` and press enter.
 Copy the code provided, click the link, and paste the code.
 Then follow the prompts to complete login.![azure-cloud-shell-login](./images/azure-cloud-shell-login.png)![azure-device-login](./images/azure-device-login.png)
 1. Now you'll need to update the URL in the code with the URL of your FHIR server.
 To get the URL of your FHIR server, first go back to portal.azure.com in another tab.
 Then in the search bar, type in "Azure API for FHIR" and select this option in the search dropdown.
-1. On the Azure API for FHIR page, you should see your FHIR server listed as something like `{environment}fhir{client-id}`.Click into your FHIR server which should open a right sidebar.
+1. On the Azure API for FHIR page, you should see your FHIR server listed as something like `{environment}fhir{client-id}`.
+Click into your FHIR server.
 Within this sidebar, copy the name of your FHIR server (`{environment}fhir{client-id}`).
 1. To search for a patient named John Doe, go back to the tab with Cloud Shell open.
 Copy and paste this command into the terminal and replace the "{FHIR_SERVER}" text with your FHIR server name you copied in the previous step:<pre>
 token=$(az account get-access-token --resource=https://<b>{FHIR_SERVER}</b>.azurehealthcareapis.com --query accessToken --output tsv)</pre>
 Hit enter to run this command.